bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.15.8 - 2023/02/24 =
+* Breaking change - Requires MySQL 5.7.22 or later, or MariaDB 10.5.4 or later
+* Fix - "No events" message not displayed if no availability dates were set
+* Fix - Notifications text area was not full width
+* Fix - The hook bookacti_booking_deleted may not be triggered after booking group deletion
+* Fix - When moving an event backward from calendar editor, its bookings and grouped events were moved at an incorrect date
+* Fix - Events may appear twice on variable WC products pages if the booking form "Opening" date is past
+* Fix - When adding a product to cart from a booking form shortcode, field validation error messages were incorrectly displayed
+* Dev - Flag when the WC order is new to avoid sending the same notifications twice
+* Dev - Move the onkeypress attributes from the HTML elements to a js file
+* Dev - Rename data-unit attributes to data-duration-unit
+* Dev - bookacti_get_booking_groups now retrieves the grouped booking ids
+* Lib - Update FullCalendar to 6.1.4

 = 1.15.7 - 2023/01/30 =
 * Tweak - Grouped bookings are now listed in asc order in WC order items and notifications